“Play Hard, Play Smart, Play Together” is a guest post written by Charlie Leonard.

 Dean Smith realized that there is a person in every player, a face, and a name that goes along with the number.
 He knew that if you truly wanted someone to do well, you needed to be cognizant of their well-being.

 That’s why he concluded every player’s time on the team with an “exit meeting” where he would ask about the man’s goals and plans.
 That’s also why he led the desegregation of the Carolina team, recruiting Charlie Scott as the first black college scholarship athlete, in 1965.
 In an interview with The Charlotte Observer, Scott later explained that while the coach could not protect him from racism, he could show him that:

 “Everyone was not like the bigots, or like the racists.
-That there are people who have genuine sincerity of what they think about life.
-That there are individuals who have genuine concern about wanting me to succeed in life as an individual.
+That there are people who have genuine sincerity in what they think about life.
+That there are individuals who have genuine concerns about wanting me to succeed in life as an individual.
 That was the most important thing he could do.”

 We all are inherently capable of working hard and accomplishing goals.
 When a co-worker or boss realizes this and lets someone truly be who they’re capable of being, that’s what cultivates success.

 It’s one thing to work hard, but without the willingness to learn and innovate constantly, you’re not going to get very far.